‘My life is now filled with guilt’: Desperate Ukrainians search for missing relatives in Mariupol

 Then, the situation escalated, and escape routes became nearly impossible for most residents.
 Being unable to return to rescue her mom is “a big shame for me,” Tokhmakhchi said in a phone interview Wednesday.

 “My life is now filled with guilt.
-I feel it every time I have any meal or drink water or even when I go to bed in a warm place and I think about how my mom could be in the basement" in subfreezing temperatures, she said.
+I feel it every time I have any meal or drink water or even when I go to bed in a warm place and I think about how my mom could be in the basement” in freezing temperatures, she said.
 “It’s unbearable.
 Every day is a struggle because I am safe.
 We don’t have bombings here, we don’t have tanks in our streets.
 But just thinking about her not having all this basic stuff is killing me.”

 The last she heard, her mother, who is 67 and lives alone, was going to search for food and water at a grocery store.
 Since then, it’s been silence.